dome/dex-v3/README.md

 - [ ] Build governance dashboard
 - [ ] Establish process for proposing upgrades

-## Getting Started with DogSwap
+## Getting Started with USDog

-To start using DogSwap, you first need to connect to the MintMe blockchain.
+To start using USDog, you first need to connect to the MintMe blockchain.
 Here are the details on how to do that:

 ### 1. Install a MintMe-Compatible Wallet